Shedrack-Sunday/Leaderboard/README.md

 - **Do i need the current NPM version?**

-  - Yes you do
+  - Yes you do.
+This will sync with the version of the project. `npm install` should fix that.

 - **Do i need to be connected to the internet?**

   - Yes!
+This is required to access the external API calls.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>